How to buy Worley (WOR) shares in Australia

 Worley share price volatility

 Beta measures a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Worley's is 2.0857.
-This would suggest that Worley's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (AU average) beta is 1, while Worley's is 1.576.
+This would suggest that Worley's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Worley Limited provides professional project and asset services to energy, chemicals, and resources sectors worldwide.
-The company offers digital, consulting, engineering and design, construction management, construction and fabrication, project management, and operation and maintenance services, as well as maintenance, modification, and operation services.
+The company offers digital, consulting, engineering and design, construction management, construction and fabrication, supply chain management, project management, and operation and maintenance services, as well as maintenance, modification, and operation services.
 It serves new energy, power, upstream and midstream, refining and chemicals, and infrastructure markets, as well as mining, minerals, and metals markets.
 The company was formerly known as WorleyParsons Limited and changed its name to Worley Limited in October 2019.
-Worley Limited was incorporated in 2001 and is headquartered in North Sydney, Australia.
+The company was incorporated in 2001 and is headquartered in North Sydney, Australia.

 Frequently asked questions